 At their most basic, crossbows consist of a few key parts: the prod, string, tiller, lock, and trigger.
 There are a number of variations among these components accross European historical crossbows.

 The prod is the bow of the crossbow, and the element which, when bent, stores the energy which is used to propel the arrow - or bolt - when released.
 Early crossbow prods were simply made from single pieces of wood, just like many hand bows.
-However, the tensile strength - and thus shooting power - of these wooden prods was limited, and was eventually replaced with prods constructed from a combination of wood, animal horn, and sinew.
+However, the tensile strength - and thus shooting power - of these wooden prods was limited, and they were eventually replaced with prods constructed from a combination of wood, animal horn, and sinew.
 These bows could be tremendously powerful, sometimes up to 1000lbs in draw weight.
 They were, however, very susceptible to changes in temperature and moisture which could reduce their effectiveness - and they were also very expensive and time-consuming to produce.
 Thus, as metallurgy and blacksmithing advanced, steel prods were introduced, which were equally (if not frequently more) powerful than their composite forebears, and relatively quick and cheap to produce.
-Today at The Modern Armbruster, we use hardened and tempered steel and aluminum prods in order to reduce the cost and manufacturing time of our crossbows.
+Modern crossbow prods are often made from fiberglass and carbon fiber.
+At the Modern Armbruster, we use hardened and tempered steel and aluminum prods, as well as fiberglass, in order to reduce the cost and manufacturing time of our crossbows.

 The Lock and Trigger